jonnor/machinehearing/environmental-noise/dominant-sound.md

 makes it easier for models to solve the Dominant Sound Classification / Sound Event Detection task.
 At least with limited data and/or model capacity.

+# Research methods

+## How often is the single-dominant-source-at-a-time a reasonable assumption?

+Or v.v., how often is the single-dominant-source-at-a-time assumption broken?
+How often does two (or more) noise sources appear concurrently, where B is within 10 dB of A Time resolution either 125ms (LAF) or 1 second (LAS).

+#### Possible ways of answering

+- Analysis of selected recordings in representative scenarios.
+Qualitative
+- Statistical analysis of co-occurence, given simple models
+- Analysis of real-world dataset covering many cases.
+Primarily quantitative

+#### Simplified statistical analysis of co-occurrence

+For example:
+Given two noise sources, each active for 5 seconds at a time.
+Say 30 seconds between each activiation.
+Assume that they are independent from eachother.
+What is probability of happening at same time? ie overlapping by 1 second or more.
+Model emission with Poisson?

+Two variables: duration and .
+Can compute probabilities of co-occurence as a table.

+#### Small scale analysis

+Pre-requisites: Identify some appropriate scenarios.

+Could maybe select some time-periods
+Say 10-30 seconds long
+that are representative of whole dataset analyze these manually mark periods of single dominant, multiple contributions

+#### Large scale analysis

+If one had captured a mixture of these things, how would one analyse the data to answer this question?

+statistical analysis
+each source modelled as a soundlevel generating process characterized by
+a. sound level distribution
+LAFeq for each time-step
+b. emission probabilities

+## How well can we attribute soundlevels to their class?

+Measure in terms of dB.
+Ground truth computed from labels.
+Requires a labeled dataset with suitable labels.

 # Open questions
+Things that need to be resolved to answer hypothesis or parts thereof.

 ## Noise Monitoring scenario/usecase
 Which usecase are a good fit of the proposed method?